alastairUK/p452OLD/matlab/README.txt

   2) Subfolder ./private/ with all the MATLAB routines necessary for the implementation of the propagation model, including the MATLAB implementation of Recommendation ITU-R P.676-11 (computing the specific attenuation due to dry air and water vapor by means of a summation of individual resonance lines from oxigen and water vapor).
+Subfolder ./private/ also contains test functions used to verify the current implementation of the model. including several files with path profile data used in testing.

   3) Subfolder ./validation_examples with a non-exhaustive set of validation examples, in a form of Excel worksheets, for different terrain profiles, clutter heights, frequencies, time-probabilities, etc.